requarks/docs-legacy/upgrade.md

 # Before upgrading

 # Upgrade
+> **Glossary**
+> In the instructions below, the following terms refer to:
+>
+> wiki folder: The folder where Wiki.js is located.
+> repo folder: The folder where the local Git repository is located, as defined in your config.yml file.
+> data folder: The folder where temporary files for Wiki.js are located, as defined in your config.yml file.

 1. **Download** the latest version from the [Releases](https://github.com/Requarks/wiki/releases) page.

 2. **Stop** Wiki.js by running the command `pm2 stop wiki`